 Chief Executive Officer

-Meryl Davies joined Re-engage as CEO in May 2018.
-She joined the organisation having spent many years in leadership roles in international development organisations.
+Meryl Davies joined Re-engage as CEO in May 2018, having spent many years in leadership roles in international development organisations.
 Her passion is in leading teams to bring about real change by finding new ways to tackle longstanding social issues.

 Christian Grobel first volunteered for Re-engage as a driver in Westminster in 2001.
 He joined the Board of Trustees in 2004 as Hon.
 Treasurer, becoming Deputy Chair in 2014.